 WEBINAR: “A National Survey of MTs: Results, Unique Findings & Future Implications”—Dr. Gary David explains the results of the second Bentley College medical transcription survey, describing current conditions, trends, and future expectations.

 Healthcare and the Electronic IT Revolution—Learn what to expect as implementation of the electronic health record proceeds across the United States.

-Speech Recognition Technology—Use this important information to understand the types of SRT being used today, as well as trends in SRT editing and compensation for MTs working as SRT editors.
+Speech Recognition Technology—Use this important information to understand the types of SRT being used today, as well as trends in SRT editing and compensation for HDSs working as SRT editors.

-Plexus and Plexus Archives—AHDI’s flagship publication continues to offer invaluable information for everyone from new professionals to seasoned Certified Medical Transcriptionists.
+Plexus and Matrix Archives—AHDI’s flagship publications continue to offer invaluable information for everyone from new professionals to seasoned healthcare documentation specialists.

 Training Courses—Here you’ll find an extensive list of courses available from OAK Horizons, AHDI, AHIMA and other sources, addressing topics such as building specialty skills, preparing for certification examinations, and understanding the electronic health record.

 Elsevier—is a leading publisher of health science books and journals, helping to advance medicine by delivering superior education, reference information and decision support tools to doctors, nurses, health practitioners and students.
 With titles available across a variety of media—print, online and handheld, we are able to supply the information you need in the most convenient format.
 AHDI members save 5% and receive free shipping on many Elsevier publications.